1. States and events

 - Optional - one or more parents

-In this example, if the host switch-intern shows the DOWN state, the monitoring automatically assumes that an eventual failure of tauschzone.de can be explained simply as due to its no longer being accessible to monitoring.
+In this example, if the host sw-ks-01.lan.tribe29.com shows the DOWN state, the monitoring automatically assumes that an eventual failure of sw-ks-02.lan.tribe29.com can be explained simply as due to its no longer being accessible to monitoring.
 Whether it really has failed cannot be determined.
 It will be classified as UNREACH in monitoring.
-But - the monitoring of tauschzone.de will nevertheless continue!
-If this host answers, then UP will be shown in any case.
+And there is the important rule that (by default) for hosts with the status UNREACH no alerting takes place.

 A host has a number of services.
 A service can be anything - please don't confuse this with services in Windows.
 A service is any part or aspect of the host that can be OK, or not OK.
 Naturally the state can only be determined if the host is in an UP condition.